This website is intended for healthcare professionals only.

 Based on current evidence from the recent TRAPS randomised controlled trial that showed a higher percentage of thrombotic relapses in APS patients with triple aPL positivity treated with rivaroxaban versus those treated with warfarin,4 use of rivaroxaban is not recommended in patients with a history of vascular thrombosis and triple aPL positivity, especially in those with arterial thrombosis history.
 New evidence from ongoing trials on direct oral anticoagulants is anticipated that will help to better understand their efficacy and safety in thrombotic APS.

-In pregnant women with a history of fetal loss after the 10th week, or delivery before the 34 weeks of gestation due to eclampsia or severe pre-eclampsia or placental insufficiency, a prophylactic dose of heparin should be considered in conjunction with LDA.
+In pregnant women with a history of foetal loss after the 10th week, or delivery before the 34 weeks of gestation due to eclampsia or severe pre-eclampsia or placental insufficiency, a prophylactic dose of heparin should be considered in conjunction with LDA.
 In women with recurring pregnancy complications despite a combination treatment with prophylactic dose heparin and low dose aspirin, therapeutic dose of heparin plus LDA, or add-on therapy with either HCQ or low-dose prednisone during the first trimester, are appropriate treatment options.2,3 First-line treatment of CAPS includes a combination therapy with glucocorticoids, heparin and plasma exchange or intravenous immunoglobulins.

 Following the formulation of the current recommendations for APS in adults, an emerging need for more high-quality studies is evident.
 To this end, a plan in the form of a research agenda has been drafted by the task force, underlining the main points on which future studies should be focused.